Intro to Vaccines for Youth

 A vaccine is a product that helps protect you from bacteria and viruses that make you sick like measles, whooping cough, the flu and COVID-19.

 Is the COVID-19 vaccine safe?

-Health Canada did a careful scientific review of the available medical evidence to check the safety of the Pfizer and Moderna COVID-19 vaccines.
-There were no major safety concerns found in the data Health Canada reviewed.
+Health Canada did a careful scientific review of the medical evidence to check the safety of the Pfizer, Moderna, AstraZeneca, and Johnson & Johnson COVID-19 vaccines.
+Only Pfizer is approved for youth 12-18 at this time.

 The COVID-19 vaccines approved by Health Canada are safe, effective and will save lives.

 It’s only been a year since COVID-19 came up.
 How did a vaccine come out so fast?

 Most of the scientific community around the world came together to try and find a cure for a single disease at the same time.
 There are three main reasons why the vaccines were able to be developed so fast:

 - Scientists from around the world worked together to find a solution

 - Billions of dollars in funding have been put towards finding a solution to COVID-19